What is Lip Blush?

 Suffer from Keloids or Hypertrophic scarring

-Botox/fillers in the past 60 days near the lip
+Botox/fillers in the past 30 days near the brow area

 Chemical peel in the past 14 days